microsoft/WhatTheHack/046-AzureMigrate/Student/03-prepare.md

 ## Success Criteria

 - On-premises Virtual Machines have been replicated to Azure
-- A migration test has been performed: as a minimum, make sure the VMs boot up correcly, and that you can connect to them remotely
+- A migration test has been performed: as a minimum, make sure the VMs boot up correctly

 ## Learning Resources